Ukraine says Russia has resumed gas flow

 "Ukraine has started receiving Russian gas.
 The volume of imports is around 43.5 million cubic meters per day," Ukrtransgaz spokesman Maxim Belyavsky said.
 Supplies will flow via the northern Belarussian pipeline of Mozyr and the eastern Sudzha route, he added.

-The ex-Soviet republic consumes about 200 million cubic meters on average per day during the winter.
+The ex-Soviet republic consumes about 200 million cubic metres on average per day during the winter.

 Without Russian gas and short of coal because separatist violence has disrupted domestic coal mining, Ukraine has been forced to introduce widespread power cuts.